The best exercises for kids with cerebral palsy are the ones that your kid will actually want to do.

 Dancing is a great way to practice moving multiple parts of the body at once.

-Children love songs with corresponding dance moves like the Cha Cha Slide, Heads Shoulder Knees and Toes, Hokey Pokey, and Macarena.
+Children love songs with corresponding dance moves like the Cha Cha Slide, Head and Shoulder Knees and Toes, Hokey Pokey, and Macarena.

 You can also play freeze dance!
 The rules are simple.
 When the music is on, you dance, but when it stops, you have to freeze!
 Whoever moves, loses.